NehalNetha/Mental-Health_Analysis/README.md

 ### Data Analysis ###

-We used plotly, seaborn and matplotlib for the generating plots, even though plotly generates better plots than seaborn in terms of visual aestheics, We find it lacking in flexibility, so, we used both
+We used Plotly, seaborn, and matplotlib for the generating plots, even though Plotly generates better plots than Seaborn in terms of visual aesthetics, We find it lacking in flexibility, so, we used both

-Here we devided the Analysis part into three sections.
+Here we divided the Analysis part into three sections.
-First Section to see the frequency of values in columns Second Section to see the frequency of values in columns in relating to the other columns First Section to see the Correlations between columns and getting insights
+First Section to see the frequency of values in columns Second Section to see the frequency of values in columns in relation to the other columns First Section to see the Correlations between columns and get insights

 #### Section 1  ####